Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### `format`

-Specifies the format used when logging test results to the console.
+Specifies the message format used when reporting test results in job annotations and code diffs.

 The following replacement tokens are available: